rdbrdd/BBNC-JavaScript-Stylesheet-Removal/readme.md

-# Strips BBNC and all other `<link>` tag stylesheets
+# BBNC JavaScript Stylesheet Removal

-BBNC is a frustrating application to work with.
-This snippet removes all stylesheets associated with a `<link>` tag.
+BBNC is a frustrating application to work with to say the least.
+This simple snippet removes all stylesheets associated with a `<link>` tag.
+The purpose is to allow you to have clean slate to build on when creating various custom content.

 ## Directions